 The Faculty of Business admits students in two categories, cohort students and non-cohort students.
-The cohort group consists of students entering directly into second year who are required to take all their primary core courses (see \$54.1.3) together in cohort groups of approximately 64.
+The cohort group consists of students entering directly into second year who are required to take all their primary core courses (see §54.1.3) together in cohort groups of approximately 64.
 There are a number of cohort schedules from which to choose.
-The purpose of the cohort program is to provide students with opportunities to develop leadership, communication and teamwork skills, and to better integrate them into the Faculty of Business, both personally and academically (see \$54.1.1).
-Cohort applicants and non-cohort applicants will be ranked separately for admission purposes (see \$15.3.1(III)).
+The purpose of the cohort program is to provide students with opportunities to develop leadership, communication and teamwork skills, and to better integrate them into the Faculty of Business, both personally and academically (see §54.1.1).
+Entry into the cohort program is limited to students with a maximum of Œ39 University transferable (inclusive of the Œ24 pre-professional courses) and credit in no more than one of the primary core courses in the Faculty of Business.
+Cohort applicants and non-cohort applicants will be ranked separately for admission purposes (see §15.3.1(III)).
 Registration in cohort sections will normally be restricted to cohort students.